Trustfull: Trustworthy Fullstack Computing

 • Theories and tools for formal modelling, security analysis, and program manipulation at the level of processor architecture, firmware, kernel and application code.

-• A core demonstrator application, a secure windowing system, serving as the main tool for focusing project work and evaluating the results.
-The windowing system will serve as basis for concrete demonstrators including a secure bitcoin wallet and a secure e-voting client.
+• A core demonstrator application, an electronic voting system, serving as the main tool for focusing project work and evaluating the results.

 This project is funded by SSF, see https://strategiska.se/pressmeddelande/300-miljoner-till-cybersakerhet-en-strategisk-injektion/